bersling/mathjax-parser/README.md

 # mathjax-parser

 A simple mathjax parser in order to find and replace occurences of mathjax in a HTML String.
 No Jquery.
 Zero Regex.
+0 Code Warnings.
+10+ unit tests.

 ## Installation
 ```